The Future of Socialism by Arthur M. Schlesinger, Jr. (Partisan Review May-June 1947)

 The images below are some low resolution versions of the photos I made of the actual periodical after I received it.
 It is incriminating, but no more so than similar materials written today that are too sophisticated to openly admit unpopular or unethical motives.
 Lest someone miss the true gist of what he is saying, I will summarize and analyze.

-Schlesinger correctly claimed that communism, fascism, and pure socialism did not work and led to tyranny, so he prescribed a democratic socialism with a very strong role for government but with libertarianism and no cronyism, which is unsustainable because it is an oxymoron.
+Schlesinger correctly claimed that communism, fascism, and pure socialism did not work and led to tyranny, so he prescribed a democratic socialism with a very strong role for government but with libertarianism and no cronyism, which is unsustainable because big government necessarily leads to cronyism and tyranny.
 I don’t think his mistake is an honest one because his mention of libertarianism and frequent mention of freedom were just claims devoid of ideas; whereas, all of his actual ideas were more totalitarian than libertarian.
 Consider that elsewhere, his sloppy ridicule of an armed citizenry sounded a lot like Michael Moore.

 Schlesinger also correctly observed how both the business community and the workers would always cave in to pretty much any demands from government or from anyone else who tried to rule them.
 This led him to promote the concept of an elite class of rulers who would prevent a less savory class of rulers from filling the power vacuum created by the cowardice and apathy of the business community and the workers.
 Therefore, this elite class of rulers must be willing and able to use overwhelming force to maintain their rule – for the good of the people, and for future generations – of course.